Increased Worker Access to Equity and Ownership

 Employee Equity Plans - Thoughts from Gusto

-Video of Pete Stavros of KKR speaking at their 2018 Investor Day about the impact of employee equity on their industrials group performance
+Video of Pete Stavros of KKR speaking at their 2018 Investor Day about the impact of employee equity

 Information from Carta on how to evaluate different equity plans